Coronavirus: China death toll edges toward 1,500 | DW | 14.02.2020

 The Holland America Line-operated ship received permission to dock at the port of Sihanoukville after Thailand, Japan, Taiwan, the Philippines and Guam turned the ship away.

-The Westerdam, carrying 1,455 passengers and 802 crew members, began its voyage in Singapore in January.
-Its last stop before it was refused further landings was in Hong Kong, where 53 cases of the virus and one death had been confirmed.
+The Westerdam, carrying 1,455 passengers and 802 crew members, departed Singapore in January, stopping in Hong Kong where 53 cases of the virus and one death had been confirmed.

-It was denied port after some 20 passengers were tested for the COVID-19 viral illness after they reported stomach aches.
+It was denied port after 20 passengers were tested for COVID-19 after they reported stomach aches.
 The tests done at the Pasteur Institute in Phnom Penh showed none had the virus.

 Unlike many Asian nations, Cambodia has not banned direct flights to China.
 Sen said that a halt in service would damage bilateral relations between the two countries.